 - Spend one-on-one time with good friends.

-- Decide on how you’ll communicate with friends and family while you’re at school.
+- Decide how you’ll continue to communicate with friends and family while you’re at school.

 - Take a spontaneous trip and experience what it’s like to do something unexpected.